codebude/takecode/README.md

 ## 🚀 Quick Start

-### Finding Your MassCode Database
+### Finding Your massCode Database

-MassCode Web works by reading your existing MassCode `db.json` file.
+massCode Web works by reading your existing massCode `db.json` file.
 Here's how to locate it:

 #### On Different Operating Systems: